repetitions are assisted movement by a training partner, or spotter.

 The program calls for changing exercises or variations every

 3 weeks.
-In contrast elite powerlifter are urged to change exercises
+In contrast, elite powerlifters are urged to change

-or variations every week.
-Variation can be as simple as a varying
+exercises or variations every week.
+Variation can be as simple

-an exercise's range of motion, grip, or stance.
-However, switching
+as varying an exercise's range of motion, grip, or stance.
+However,

-to a different exercises is generally more effective than switching
+switching to a different exercise is generally more effective

-The Conjugate Systems allows the advanced athlete to avoid
+The Conjugate System allows the advanced athlete to avoid

 at any level (See Restimulating Progress

-can illicit other benefits for the advanced trainee.
+can elicit other benefits for the advanced trainee.

 Choosing from a large number of exercises and switching them